toddmaustin/mojo-v/README.md

 | `mojov-test1` | Secret-register and encrypted-memory semantics tests |
 | `mojov-test2` | Hand-coded data-oblivious bubble-sort benchmark in Mojo-V |

-All three are hand-coded assembly programs demonstrating Mojo-V ISA rules and security semantics.
+All three test benchmarks are hand-coded assembly programs demonstrating Mojo-V ISA rules and security semantics.
 The other Bringup-Bench benchmarks have not yet been ported to Mojo-V.

 ---